jmcglone/jmcglone.github.io/_posts/2017-11-09-Multiversioning_by_trip_counts.md

 ### Justification

-Our final version is almost 2 times faster than the baseline.
+Our final version is 62% faster than the baseline.
 Let's figure out why.
 I profiled case by case to understand what is going on in each case:
 - Vectorization width = 4 : scalar code is cold, which is good, but we are processing only 4 bytes per iteration (utilizing only `1/4` of the xmm register capacity).
 We can do better for trip counts 8,16.
 - Vectorization width = 8 : scalar code is hot for trip count = 4.
 For trip counts 8,16 vectorized version is used.
 We missed using vector version for the trip count with the highest weight (`n = 4`).
 However, it was a surprise to me that this version outperforms the version optimized for `n = 4`.
 - Vectorization width = 16 : scalar code is hot for trip counts 4,8.
 We are executing vector version only for trip count = 16.
 That's still ~30% better than the baseline, but still not quite super optimal.